ANZUK Supply Platoon

 Variations of the NZAOC 1937-1947 Badge

-• Gilt Silver and Enamel
+• Gilt silver and enamel (officers’ pattern)

 20190719_142632